-On Onyx4 systems, the XML file format can be used to load and initialize appearances with fragment programs.
+On Onyx4 systems, the VDDL can be used to load and initialize appearances with fragment programs.
 The TMFragmentProgram interface requires the application to set texture unit callbacks to set up each texture unit appropriately.
 The XML loader, however, takes care of setting up the callbacks and other parameters for the shader automatically.